 For remote workers, most policies and carriers will have the same workers’ compensation coverage compared to in-office workers.

-There are, however, differences in premiums and rates depending on a couple of factors, which include:
+There are, however, differences in premiums and rates for employers depending on a couple of factors, which include:

 - Industry of work